greg-raven/grus/_posts/2020-06-16-be-pro-active-not-reactive.md

 ---
-title: 'Be pro-active, not reactive'
+title: "Be pro-active, not reactive"
 layout: post
 categories:
 - Letters